simondbrooke/terraform-training-jamfpro/training_materials/terraform/module_07_terraform_language_and_hashicorp_language.md

   name = "Production"
 }
 ```
-Data sources allow Terraform to read information from external systems without managing those resources.
+Data sources allow Terraform to read information from external systems without managing those resources directly.
 This block retrieves details about an existing JamfPro category named "Production".
-Data sources provide read-only access to infrastructure information for use in other resources.
+Data sources provide read-only access to infrastructure / saas resource information for use in other resources.
+A common use case for data sources are for referencing pre-existing resources that was implemented outside of Terraform.

 **5. Variable Block**
 ```hcl